topo-gps/topo-gps-manual/en/routes/routes_select.rst

 Performing an action
 ~~~~~~~~~~~~~~~~~~~~
-If you have made a selection you can perform an action with one of the buttons
-in the toolbar on the bottom of the screen.
-The toolbar buttons are from left to right:
+If you have made a selection you can perform an action with one of the buttons in the toolbar on the <APPLE>bottom</APPLE><ANDROID>top</ANDROID> of the screen.
+The toolbar buttons are:

 - *Trash button*: If you press this button a pop-up will ask to to whether you would like to remove the selected routes from your device (and iCloud if enabled).
 If you press 'Remove' the selected routes will be removed.